virtual-labs/exp-age-hardening-aluminium-iitk/experiment/aim.md

-<b> To understand the age hardening behavior of aluminum alloys and obtaining aging curve.</b>
+ To understand the age hardening behavior of aluminum alloys and obtaining aging curve